 When did we all get so shallow, or have we not changed at all?

-As the years roll on and social media becomes more embedded in our lives and information gets more and more infobese, I believe we’re starting to really understand both the positive and negative impacts of social media in both our personal and professional lives.
+As the years roll on and social media marketing becomes more embedded in our lives and information gets more and more infobese, I believe we’re starting to really understand both the positive and negative impacts of social media in both our personal and professional lives.

 The negative is obvious.
 We saw the sickening use of Facebook Live in the terrorist attacks in New Zealand, as well as the instant blocking of social media following the terrorist attacks in Sri Lanka to ensure no confusion or misinformation was spread, which could incite more fear and violence.

-Of course, the rise of hate speech and the impact it’s having in dividing societies around the world, is also discussed a lot too, and much of this is attributed to social media as well.
+Of course, the rise of hate speech and the impact it’s having in dividing societies around the world, is also discussed a lot too, and much of this is attributed to social media marketing as well.

 But can we just blame social media?

 Here’s the problem.
 I am not 100 per cent bought into the argument that social media is responsible for all that ails the world today.
 We have been at this point consistently throughout history, where hatred, division, and attacks on “others” existed long before Facebook, Twitter, Instagram, SnapChat and all the other platforms existed.
 Think Rwanda, the Balkans, and all the way back to Nazi Germany – if we only look at living memory.

 Where we are right now – in this fractured world we’re creating – we have been here before, except today, we also have the Climate Crisis to contend with too.

 As someone who is an avid history reader, I know that division between people – all throughout human civilization – is a quality we have consistently demonstrated.
 We’ve never lost the capacity for this escalation, because it appears to be embedded deep within the human psyche.